 “Upon the earlier of the transfer of the audio file to Voices.com or the Client, the Talent assigns to Voices.com all right, title and interest, absolutely, to the copyright and other intellectual property in or relating to the Talent’s work throughout the world, free of all licences, mortgages, charges or other encumbrances, unless agreed otherwise by the parties in writing.
 The Talent hereby waives their moral rights in the work.
 Voices.com and its Client assignees or licensees may use the Talent’s work without restriction from the Talent and without any rights of approval by the Talent.
 Upon payment by the Client, Voices.com assigns the audio file purchased by the Client to the Client.
 If the Client’s rights to use the work are limited, the limitations will be specified in writing.”

-This language has caused much anxiety within the voiceover community over the past few months as speculation ran rampant regarding the implications behind Voices seeming to make a claim to all rights in perpetuity for any work done through the site.
+Over the past few months, this language has caused much anxiety within the voiceover community as speculation ran rampant regarding the implications behind Voices seeming to claim all rights in perpetuity for any work done through the site.

 Again speaking on behalf of Voices.com, Jennifer Smith stated that the language is necessary to protect Voices.com in the instances where the site pays talent in advance of receiving funds from the client, (which apparently happens with some frequency,) thereby necessitating that the rights transfer to Voices.com and not to the client, who has not yet paid for them.